 Want to apply for a job with an American company?
 Fancy working as a barista in Australia?
-Whatever job you want to get, you’re going to need a CV (curriculum vitae), or some people may call it a resume.
-Writing a good CV is about more than just listing your work experience and education.
+Whatever job you want to get, you’re going to need a CV (curriculum vitae) or a resume, as some people may call it.
+Knowing how to write a relevant CV in English or any other language goes beyond listing your work experience and education.
 It’s a snapshot of you and your achievements and you need to sell yourself.
-But not all of us are marketing experts, so read on for some tips to create the perfect CV for an English workplace.
-Usually, you’ll need a cover letter to go along with your CV, and you can read more about that here.
+Since not all of us are marketing experts, read on for some tips to create the perfect CV for an English workplace.
+Usually, you’ll need a cover letter to go along with your CV and you can read more about that here.

 What you must include